babelouest/glewlwyd/docs/INSTALL.md

 ## Event logs triggered

 Glewlwyd now logs event messages.
-These messages can be parsed and used to trigger external actions such as webhooks or message broadcasting to other Glewlwyd instances for example.
+These messages can be parsed and used to trigger external actions such as web-hooks or message broadcasting to other Glewlwyd instances for example.

 Event log messages have the following format: